How to Get a Cat to Drink Water

 4. Keep their dish clean.

 Cats have super sensitive noses; while humans have five million odor sensors, cats have 200 million.
 So if you think you can smell when a dish is dirty, your cat definitely can.
-And for as kind-of-gross (read: hairball-yopens in a new tab) cats can seem, they’re remarkably hygienic, and they won’t want to be anywhere near an unclean water source.
+And for as kind-of-gross (read: hairball-y) cats can seem, they’re remarkably hygienic, and they won’t want to be anywhere near an unclean water source.
 Along the same lines, make sure to always keep your cat’s water fresh.

 5. Fill the water bowl to the top.